96jonesa/StyleGan2-Colab-Demo/README.md

 # Note on project progress
 So far, this is a few days' work, but I think it is already somewhat interesting.
 Expect frequent updates in the coming days.

-Update August 6, 2020: I have been very busy with other projects and as a result have not had time to tinker with the configurations and run more training for this demo, but I intend to update this project with higher resolution results within the next week or so.
-I also intend to polish the existing code.

 # Citations
 @inproceedings{choi2020starganv2,
   title={StarGAN v2: Diverse Image Synthesis for Multiple Domains},